 March 16, 2018 – Binghamton, NY – All too often in the Southern Tier, when events happen at a college the assumption is that it is happening at Binghamton University.
 But this was not the case when it came to the public forum by Paul Tarnawski.
 He was invited to present a discussion to the Broome County residents and students of SUNY Broome Community College – commonly called SUNY Broome.
 The invitation was made by the SUNY Broome Republicans Club.

-What is GrowPac exactly?
-By definition, it is a Political Action Committee (or PAC).
+GrowPac exactly?
+[Update, the name of the organization is now American Way Foundation or AWF] By definition, it is a Political Action Committee (or PAC).
 An organization that is independent of any political organization or candidate, and promotes specific issues and/or policy.
 In this case it targets economic policy, international trade, education and labor.
 It addresses these concerns with conversations to students and millenials via speakers such as Larry Kudlow, Doug Schoen, Stephen Moore, and Peter Georgescu, Dick Morris, and Steve Forbes.
 Of note is that Larry Kudlow had been a featured speaker several times in the past several months prior to being picked by President Trump to become Director of the National Economic Council.

 Exclusive video of the entire event can be seen here.
 Topics that were covered include the Trump Administration economic policy and its impact thus far; the expected impact of the Steel tariff short and long term; the issues facing Republican candidates in New York State and across the country; and other personal experiences as a young Republican.

 Mr. Tarnawski shared some of his insight on economic policy as he stated, in part,